Signs Of Overtraining for Runners

 It took a few years’ experience, and a handful of over-use injuries, before I realised that rest and recovery should be treated with the same respect as any of your other sessions, be it your speed work or tempo runs.
 One of the primary reasons why I think these plans work, and why they worked for me, was that the speed sessions facilitate you training at an intense level that is tailored to your target time: in order to get the most out of these sessions it is important that you are rested and able to give it your all on the days that you need to.
 This means paying attention to some of these tell-tale signs of overtraining

-Key Signs That You’re Overtraining
+What are Key Signs of Overtraining

 At the onset of a little niggle, it can be very tempting to just try and get through one more session.
 It’s easy to tell yourself that you’ll rest tomorrow but all too often, tomorrow never comes.
 If you have a niggle then listen to your body and rest it.
 You don’t need to not do exercise; try some cross-training to keep your fitness levels up.